k0f1/configuring-linux-web-server/README.md

 ### Prelimnary configuration of apache to display "Hello World!"

+cd into the project root directory and activate env with `source env/bin/activate` Then install `sudo  apt-get install python-flask`
+And also `sudo  apt-get install python-sqlalchemy` Other packages are as described below.
+`sudo apt-get install python-pip`

+`sudo apt-get install apache2`

+`sudo apt-get install libapache2-mod-wsgi-py3`

 * Install and configure Apache to server a Python mod_wsgi application

  ```sudo apt-get install libapache2-mod-wsgi-py3```